Non-negative matrix factorization algorithms generally improve topic model fits: Details of the numerical experiments

-These sections give additional details on preparation of the data sets (Sec.~\ref{sec:datasets}), the computing setup (Sec.~\ref{sec:computing-environment}), and software and code used (Sec.~\ref{sec:software}) for the numerical experiments (Sec.~\ref{sec:experiments}).
+\subsection{Data sets}

-\subsubsection{Data sets}
+The NeurIPS \citep{globerson-2007} and newsgroups \citep{newsgroups} data sets are word counts extracted from, respectively, 1988--2003 NeurIPS (formerly NIPS) papers and posts to 20 different newsgroups.
+The data sets were retrieved from \url{http://ai.stanford.edu/~gal/data.html} and \url{http://qwone.com/~jason/20Newsgroups}.
+Documents with fewer than 2 nonzero word counts were removed.

-See Table \ref{table:datasets} for summary of data sets used in the numerical experiments.
-The NeurIPS \citepappendix{appendix-globerson-2007} and newsgroups \citepappendix{appendix-newsgroups} data sets are word counts extracted from, respectively, 1988--2003 NeurIPS (formerly NIPS) papers and posts to 20 different newsgroups.
-Both data sets have been used to evaluate topic modeling methods (e.g., \citealtappendix{appendix-asuncion-2009, appendix-wallach-2006}).
-The trachea droplet \citepappendix{appendix-montoro-2018} and 68k PBMC \citepappendix{appendix-zheng-2017} data are UMI (unique molecular identifier) counts from droplet-based single-cell RNA sequencing experiments in trachea epithelial cells in C57BL/6 mice and in ``unsorted'' human peripheral blood mononuclear cells (PBMCs) [Fresh 68k PBMC Donor A], processed using the GemCode Single Cell Platform.
-The 68k PBMC data have been used to benchmark methods for single-cell RNA-seq data (e.g., \citealtappendix{abdelaal-2019, diaz-mejia-2019, townes-2019}).
-The data sets were retrieved from \url{http://ai.stanford.edu/~gal/data.html} (NeurIPS), \url{http://qwone.com/~jason/20Newsgroups} (newsgroups), \url{https://support.10xgenomics.com/single-cell-gene-expression/datasets} (68k PBMC), and the Gene Expression Omnibus (GEO), accession GSE103354 (trachea droplet).
+The MCF-7 data are RNA-sequencing read counts from human MCF-7 cells \citep{mcf7}.
+These data were downloaded from the Gene Expression Omnibus (GEO) website, accession GSE152749.

-The trachea droplet data are publicly available on the GEO website and as such follow the NCBI copyright and data usage policies (\url{https://www.ncbi.nlm.nih.gov/home/about/policies}); see also \url{https://www.ncbi.nlm.nih.gov/geo/info/disclaimer.html} for GEO data disclaimers.
-The 68k PBMC data are distributed under the CC BY 4.0 license.
-The 68k PBMC and trachea droplet data were obtained under IRB-approved protocols; see \citeappendix{appendix-montoro-2018, appendix-zheng-2017} for details.
-The NeurIPS and newsgroups data sets are distributed without a license.\footnote{Private communications with Jason Rennie and Gal Chechik.}
+The epithelial airway and 68k PBMC data sets are UMI (unique molecular identifier) counts from single-cell RNA sequencing experiments in trachea epithelial cells in C57BL/6 mice \citep{montoro-2018} and in ``unsorted'' human peripheral blood mononuclear cells (PBMCs) [Fresh 68k PBMC Donor A] \citep{zheng-2017}.
+The epithelial airway data were downloaded from GEO, accession GSE103354.
+Specifically, we downloaded file {\tt GSE103354\_Trachea\_\-drop\-let\_\-UMI\-counts.txt.gz}.
+Genes that were not expressed in any of the cells were removed.
+For the 68k PBMC data, we downloaded the ``Gene/cell matrix (filtered)'' {\tt tar.gz} file for the Fresh 68k PBMCs (Donor A) data set from the 10x Genomics website (\url{https://www.10xgenomics.com/datasets}).
+Genes that were not expressed in any of the cells were removed.

-All data sets were stored as sparse $n \times m$ count matrices ${\bf X}$, where $n$ is the number of documents or cells, and $m$ is the number of words or genes.
-The scripts used to prepare the data from the source files and the prepared NeurIPS and newsgroups data sets are provided in the supplementary materials.
+All data sets except the MCF-7 data set were stored as sparse $n \times m$ count matrices ${\bf X}$, where $n$ is the number of documents or cells, and $m$ is the number of words or genes.
+The MCF-7 data were not sparse, so they were stored as a dense matrix.
+The data processing scripts are provided in the Zenodo repository \citep{zenodo}.

-\subsubsection{Computing environment}
+\subsection{Computing environment}